VinayKDH/browser-extension/EXTENSION_ICON_CLICK_SUMMARY.md

 ## 🎉 **Ready to Use!**

-The extension icon now provides **one-click access** to the full AIML Gyan sidebar with all 6 services.
+The extension icon now provides **one-click access** to the full Tens AI sidebar with all 6 services.
 Users can simply click the extension icon in their browser toolbar to open the sidebar and access:

 - **WebGPT** and **Business Application** (browser view)
 - **Translator**, **OmniQuest**, **MediaStudio**, and **Summarizer** (separate tabs)